percy-raskova/babylon/src/babylon/ai/project_description.md

 ### **Overview:**

-"Dialectics of Revolution" is an intricate simulation-like role playing game that immerses players in a dynamic world shaped by Marxist theory and dialectical materialism.
+"The Fall of Bablyon" is an intricate simulation-like role playing game that immerses players in a dynamic world shaped by Marxist theory and dialectical materialism.
 The game models the complex interplay between the **Base** (economic structures) and the **Superstructure** (ideologies, political systems, cultures, and institutions) of society.
 The fundamental gameplay mechanic that drives the progress of the game is **Contradiction**.
 Players engage with various entities such as factions, social classes, production units, technologies, ideologies, cultures, political systems, contradictions, and institutions, all interconnected through carefully designed XML schemas.
 Every game object

 ---